neotenic/protobowl/README.md

 #ProtoBowl

+# Todo

+* Add sounds.
+* Enable/Disable multiple buzzzes
+* record the number of questions seen
+* record the position of the question when buzzed
+* check that it's the last name which is common

 Okay, so I think NPM would complain if I didn't have a readme, so I guess I'll start writing something which might be mistaken for a readme given a certain number of prior conditions.

 #Manual